paveldat/objects_detection_on_video/Readme.md

-# Finding objects on the image
+# Finding objects on the video
 In this project, I'll show you how to find objects in aa video, select them, and count them.
 This program can work with recaptcha

 ## Features